-Join Peggy Fisher for an in-depth discussion in this video Solution: Write truth tables, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Solution: Write truth tables, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] In this challenge, you have to work…with truth tables, arguments and logically equivalences.…Let's take a look at my solution.…The first problem said, "Given the following statements,…"determine if they are logically equivalent…"using a truth table."…I have a truth table built with everything…except for one column.…Remember your mechanical form…when you fill in truth tables,…take the first column.…Fill in half with true and half with false.…After that, each column is going to be split in half again.…